 Everyday existence heavily relies on probability.
 We use this term in many aspects of our life like the prediction of the weather, in business development or production, etc.

-2 Ways of Calculating Probability in Excel with Mean and Standard Deviation
+Calculating Probability in Excel with Mean and Standard Deviation: 2 Ways

 From the above dataset, we’ll calculate their probability using the mean and standard deviation.
 Here, we’ll show 2 diverse ways to complete the task.
 So, let’s explore them one by one.

 Here, we have used the Microsoft Excel 365 version, you may use any other version according to your convenience.